-Figure 26.2 Customize MySQL Server Name
+Figure 27.2 Customize MySQL Server Name

-Table 26.2 Customize
+Table 27.2 Customize

 Name Description Show MySQL Server Names as: Defines how hostnames are displayed.
-The following display settings are possible: Reported by Agent (default): the MySQL server names are displayed exactly as reported by the monitoring agent.
-Hostname only: only the host name is displayed, omitting suffixes such as companyname.com.
-Transformed by substitution expression: enables the Substitution Expression field.
+The following display settings are possible: Reported by Agent (default): the MySQL server names are displayed exactly as reported by the monitoring agent. • Hostname only: only the host name is displayed, omitting suffixes such as companyname.com. • Transformed by substitution expression: enables the Substitution Expression field.
 This enables you to replace some, or all, of the hostname with custom values.
 Substitution Expression Enables you to substitute your hostnames with custom values.
 These substitutions can be simple substitutions, or more complex regular expressions.
 The substitution expression is a name-value pair, with the original value, or regular expression on the left, and the substitution value on the right.
 You can include multiple, comma-separated, substitutions.
-For example: dx521\.example\.com=Staging dx984[.]example[.]com=Production database-server-(.?)\.example\.com=\$1 ^database-server-="", [.]example[.]com\$="", dx521="Staging DB", More complex substitutions are possible by using a regular expression.
+For example: dx521\.example\.com=Staging dx984[.]example[.]com=Production database-server-(.?)\.example\.com=\$1 ^database-server-="", [.]example[.]com\$="",dx521="Staging DB" More complex substitutions are possible by using a regular expression.
 For more information on the syntax used in these regular expressions, see Regular Expression Constructs.
 Display Connection Endpoint Values Defines how connection endpoint values are displayed.
 The following display settings are possible: Always (default): endpoint values are always displayed.
-Never: endpoint values are never displayed.
+Never: endpoint values are never displayed. • For non-default values: endpoint values are displayed only if they differ from 3306 and /tmp/mysql.sock.